Contents

 How is Major Donor Fundraising Different?

 Traditionally, major donor fundraising involves a lot more personalized attention than regular donors.
 When someone is capable of making a large investment in your organization, the process of solicitation becomes a lot more like a conversation than a simple solicitation.
 The donor may have specific philanthropic interests or priorities that they want to communicate.
-You’ll learn about these as the relationship develops.
+You’ll learn about these as the relationship with the major donor prospect develops.

 Major donor fundraising is a process that takes time.
 Just because someone has the capacity to make a large-scale gift doesn’t mean that they’re immediately ready to do so.
 Don’t expect instant results; concentrate on building relationships.